 COVID-19

-Treatment consists of medication that can alleviate the symptoms and other supportive care; the antiviral remdesivir may shorten recovery time by several days, and the steroid dexamethasone may improve survival for patients on a ventilator.
-There has been significant and rapid research into a potential cure or vaccine, but in their absence, measures such as wearing masks, physical distancing, cleaning hands and surfaces, and quarantine are relied on to control transmission because the virus is spread by droplets produced by coughing or sneezing or through contact with contaminated surfaces.
-COVID-19 is generally less severe and less deadly than SARS and MERS, with many studies estimating that the actual fatality rate (as opposed to that based on reported cases) is between .5% to 1%, but the virus has proven especially deadly in nursing home settings, and rapid increases in the number of serious cases in some regions have overwhelmed hospitals at times.
+Treatment consists of medication that can alleviate the symptoms and other supportive care; the antiviral remdesivir may shorten recovery time by several days, and some corticosteroids have been found to improve survival rates for severely ill patients.
+Monoclonal antibody treatments have been authorized on an emergency basis to treat mild to moderate cases, and blood plasma from recovered patients, which contains antibodies to the virus, has also been used on an emergency basis to treat the severely ill.
+Significant and rapid research into a potential cure or vaccine led to the experimental or emergency use of several vaccines by late 2020.
+Measures such as wearing masks, physical distancing, cleaning hands and surfaces, and quarantine are relied on to control transmission because the virus is spread by droplets produced by coughing or through contact with contaminated surfaces.
+COVID-19 is generally less severe and less deadly than SARS and MERS, with many studies estimating that the actual fatality rate (as opposed to that based on reported cases) is between .5% to 1%, but the virus has proved especially deadly in nursing home settings, and rapid increases in the number of serious cases in some regions have overwhelmed hospitals at times.

 As with SARS and MERS, COVID-19 is believed to be caused by a bat coronavirus that spread to humans, but it is unclear how SARS-CoV-2 was transferred.
 First identified in Wuhan, China, in Dec., 2019, COVID-19 was initially downplayed by local officials and soon became epidemic in China, greatly surpassing the number of cases that occurred in the SARS outbreak (2002–3).
 The Chinese government publicly acknowledged the seriousness of the epidemic in late Jan., 2020, after the disease was identified in a traveler to Thailand, and the rapid spread of virus led the World Health Organization to declare a global public health emergency at the end of the month.
 China quarantined Hubei, province where Wuhan is located, as well as a number of other locations, with significant economic impacts.

 Despite travel restrictions and spot quarantine efforts by other countries, COVID-19 gradually spread worldwide.
 Many nations also were initially slow to respond, but most ultimately instituted a range of restrictive public health measures in an attempt to constrain the disease's further spread.
 Studies have suggested that the disease in fact spread earlier and unnoticed before travel restrictions were in place.
 By April the disease had had significant health and economic impacts worldwide, especially in Western Europe, Iran, and the United States.
 The last had the highest number of reported cases and deaths, with the greater New York City area the site of the worst outbreak.
-By midyear, the worst hit nations were the United States, Brazil, and India, all of which generally instituted less restrictive control measures for shorter periods of time.
+As the year progressed, the worst hit nations were the United States, India, and Brazil, all of which generally instituted less restrictive control measures for shorter periods of time.

-The economic effects of COVID-19, due to the measures used to control its spread and to the efforts taken by the people to avoid becoming infected, led to the world's worst economic crisis since the Great Depression.
+The economic effects of COVID-19, due to the measures used to control its spread and to the efforts taken by people to avoid becoming infected, led to the world's worst economic crisis since the Great Depression.
+The world economy, which the International Monetary fund had predicted to grow by 2.5% in 2020, shrank by 4.3%.
 Tens of millions lost their jobs, some only temporarily but others permanently.
-Increased government spending on unemployment benefits and on aid to businesses helped mitigate some of the economic effects in varying degrees internationally, but also increased government deficits and debt.
+Increased government spending on unemployment benefits and on aid to businesses helped mitigate some of the economic effects in varying degrees internationally, but also dramatically increased government deficits and public debt.

 See more Encyclopedia articles on: Pathology